salan223/SphereMovie/doc/sprint1/standups.md

 # Standup 1 - November 8th, 2024
 ## Murtaza Hussaini
-  1. Worked on
+  1. Worked on:
-  2. Commit to
+- Researching and setting up the project structure for the backend.
+- Installed the required software: JDK 17, IntelliJ IDEA, and MongoDB Atlas.
+- Configured the initial database and project with MongoDB Compass and created a new cluster for the movie database.

+  3. Commit to: Begin API development for fetching movies.
-  3. Done by
+  4. Done by Tomorrow
-  4. No blockers
+  5. No blockers

 ## Karishma Maharjan
   1. Worked on researching the backend and database